- Home

 A "utilitarian" facility is identified when traffic peaks during the morning and evening (commute times), whereas a "leisure" facility peaks in the afternoon and on weekends.

-Measuring speeds with traffic volumes provides a deep understanding of infrastructure use.
+Measuring daily traffic volumes provides a baseline figure of your infrastructure use.

 When an infrastructure often experiences high speeds and high volumes, this can be a sign of overcrowding and greater crash risk.